brendenrdowd/itTakesAVillage-client/DISCLAIMER.md

 Some features within the Application may utilize third parties application programming interface henceforth known and referred to as an API.
 The Application includes these features solely as a convenience to you, and the presence of such an API does not imply a responsibility for the API or an endorsement of the API, or its contents.
 Furthermore, This Application does not wish to represent anyone desiring representation based upon viewing this Application in a state where this Application fails to comply with all laws and ethical rules of that state.

+Use of this Application involves meeting real people and doing real things in the real world, which can sometimes lead to unexpected situations.
+We can’t control what happens in the real world, and we are not responsible for it.
+You should use common sense and good judgment when interacting with others.

 Reproduction, distribution, republication, and/or retransmission of material contained within this Application is prohibited unless the prior written permission of the developer has been obtained.